 Each year, alumni students are nominated to become GLA Global Citizen Storytellers.
-These are students who have been recognized for the passion, initiative, and drive they displayed during their respective programs, as well as their eagerness to share their stories with others.
+These are students who have been recognized for the passion, initiative, and drive they displayed during their respective programs, as well as their eagerness to share their stories with other teens who are considering a service-learning trip abroad.

-We know how hectic these students' schedules can get during the school year - sports, extracurricular activities, SATs, part-time jobs, college planning, etc. - so we are extremely grateful to all our 2019 Storytellers who have taken the time to share stories about their GLA experience, and the impact these experiences had on their life.
+We know how hectic these students' schedules can get during the school year - sports, extracurricular activities, SATs, part-time jobs, college planning, etc. - so we are extremely grateful to all our GLA Storytellers who have taken the time to share stories about their time abroad with GLA, and the impact these experiences had on their life.

 Georgia Bennett, Dominican Republic: Building a Sustainable World